Ensembl/ensembl-variation/tools/variant_simulator/README.md

 ---
 <a name="usage"></a>
 ### Usage
 The script generates all single base substitutions for protein coding genes given a specific species or chromosome or gene.
-The script uses the Esembl API and Ensembl databases.
+The script uses the Ensembl API and Ensembl databases.

 #### Running the script
 ```bash